yqyeoh/techpass-tenant-docs/docs/groups.md

 Any users assigned in a specific group automatically has the permissions that are assigned  to the group.

-   ?>A group can contain many users, and a user can belong to multiple groups ?>You may create up to 50 group(s)
+A group can contain many users, and a user can belong to multiple groups.

 ## Creating a User Group
 1. To create user group, click on **Create**.